shaggy63/rh-trading-bot/README.md

 * Initialize or load a previously saved state
 * Load the configuration
 * Determine when to run next
-* If it's time to spring into action, download the current price data from RobinHood
+* If it's time to spring into action, download the current price data from Robinhood
 * Compute [moving average](https://www.investopedia.com/terms/m/movingaverage.asp) and [RSI](https://www.investopedia.com/terms/r/rsi.asp), making sure that there haven't been any interruptions in the data sequence
 * Append this information to a pickle data file
 * Check if the conditions to buy or sell are met